elbeejay/SynthSWIR/README.md

 ## Training On Your Own Data
 To train the model on a different set of Landsat data (highly recommended if the intended use is not for coastal river systems), then do the following.

   1. Collect your Landsat GeoTIFs into a single folder

   2. Run the function `gen_data.create_training(file_dir)` contained in the `gen_data.py` script to create a new `training_data.csv` file with a selection of pixels from your training GeoTIFs.
 The number of pixels sampled from each GeoTIF in the training data can be specified using the `num_pts` argument.

   3. Run `trainer.py` to train the model on your newly generated `training_data.csv`.
 Check the script and your working directory to ensure that the `training_data.csv` file being pointed to is the new one you just generated.

   4. Now you have a newly trained model and a checkpoint should have been saved in the `/checkpoints` directory.
 When SynthSWIR is next applied via `apply_model.py` or `apply_model_planet.py` it will be using the model trained on your training dataset!

 ## Misc/Other Scripts
 The relationship between the SWIR bands and the RGB+NIR bands can be seen using `visualizing_data.py`.
 This script uses the seaborn package to produce pair-wise plots showing the relationship between each RGB+NIR band and the SWIR-1 and SWIR-2 bands.

 To see how well the model does in your area of interest, the `test_model.py` script may be helpful.
-The function `test_model.predict_comparison(file_name)` takes a Landsat GeoTIF as input, applies the SynthSWIR model, and creates scatter plots of the predcted SWIR values against the true Landsat SWIR values.
+The function `test_model.predict_comparison(file_name)` takes a Landsat GeoTIF as input, applies the SynthSWIR model, and creates scatter plots of the predicted SWIR values against the true Landsat SWIR values.